godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unassigned_variable.rst

 .. code-block:: none

-    The variable "%s" was used before being assigned a value.
+    The variable "my_var" was used before being assigned a value.

 The default warning level for this warning is **Warn**.